Shenes13/Tinkerspace/README.md

 ## Team Contributions
 -Rohit M R : Frontend
--Shenes Eapen Koshi : integrating this chatbot and website together -Rohith R : creating roast using flask and groq
+-Shenes Eapen Koshy : integrating this chatbot and website together -Rohith R : creating roast using flask and groq
 ---
 Made with ❤ at TinkerHub Useless Projects